timmyd7777/SSCore/README.md

 - **_SSEvent:_** This class computes times and circumstances of astronomical events like object rising/transit/setting, satellite passes, moon phases, conjuctions, oppositions, etc.
 - **_SSIdentifier:_** This class represents object identifiers used in a wide variety of astronomical catalogs with a unified system of 64-bit integers, and contains methods for converting identifiers from string representations ("HR 7001", "NGC 1976", etc.) to 64-bit integers and vice-versa.
 - **_SSJPLDEphemeris:_** This class reads JPL's binary DE43x series of ephemeris files and computes very fast, sub-arcsecond-accurate lunar and planetary positions from them.
 - **_SSPSEphemeris:_** Implements Paul Schlyter's planetary and lunar ephemeris, described [here](http://stjarnhimlen.se/comp/ppcomp.html).
-This is the simplest way to compute planetary/lunar positions with an accuracy of 1-2 arc minutes; SSCore uses it as a fallback when the JPL DE ephemeris is not available.
+This is the simplest way to compute planetary/lunar positions with an accuracy of 1-2 arc minutes; SSCore can use it as a fallback when the JPL DE ephemeris is not available.
+See note on VSOP2013 below.
 - **_SSMatrix:_** Represents a 3x3 matrix, with routines for performing matrix and vector-matrix arithmetic.
 - **_SSMoonEphemeris:_** Computes positions for the major moons of Mars, Jupiter, Saturn, Uranus, Neptune, and Pluto.
 For Earth's Moon, use SSJPLDEphemeris or SSPSEphemeris.
 - **_SSObject:_** Base class for all types of celestial objects (stars, planets, constellations, etc.)